An exotic deformation of the hyperbolic space: Classification of non-elementary actions

 where $J_{1}$ is the diagonal matrix with coefficients $(-1,1, \ldots )$.
 The group $\Isomn$ is generated by $\sigma$ and $P$.

 From now on, we fix a continuous non-elementary representation

 Let $x_{0}$ be a point in $\HHI$.
-Since $\varrho(\Isomn)$ does not fix any point of $\HHI$ and thanks to a classical argument going back to Cartan (see~\cite{bh}, Chapter II.2), the function has to be unbounded.
+Since $\varrho(\Isomn)$ does not fix any point of $\HHI$ and thanks to a classical argument going back to Cartan (see~\cite[II.2]{bh}), the function

+has to be unbounded.
 It is then a well-known result that this implies that the function $\varphi_{\varrho, x_{0}}$ is \emph{proper}.
-The reader will find a proof of this fact in~\cite{decor} (in a more general context).
-The properness of the displacement function for actions of simple Lie groups of rank $1$ on Hilbert spaces was proved by Shalom in~\cite{shalom}.
-From the properness of $\varphi_{\varrho, x_{0}}$, one deduces easily the following:
+The reader will find a proof of this fact in~\cite{decor} in a more general context.
+(For Hilbert spaces, the properness of the displacement function for actions of simple Lie groups of rank~$1$ was proved by Shalom~\cite{shalom}.)
+The properness of $\varphi_{\varrho, x_{0}}$ enters the proof of the following:

-\begin{prop} The action $\varrho$ preserves the type, i.e. the image $\varrho(g)$ of an elliptic element of $\Isomn$ (resp. parabolic, hyperbolic) is an elliptic isometry of $\HHI$ (resp. parabolic, hyperbolic). \end{prop}
+\begin{prop} The action $\varrho$ preserves the type, i.e. the image $\varrho(g)$ of an elliptic element $g$ of $\Isomn$ (resp. parabolic, hyperbolic) is an elliptic isometry of $\HHI$ (resp. parabolic, hyperbolic).
+Moreover, $\varrho(P)$ has a unique fixed point in $\partial \HHI$. \end{prop}

 \begin{proof} Since elliptic elements of $\Isomn$ are contained in a compact group, their image under $\varrho$ has to be elliptic.
 Since the function $\varphi_{\varrho, x_{0}}$ is proper, the image by $\varrho$ of a non-elliptic element in $\Isomn$ has to be non-elliptic.
-As noted above, if $g\in \Isomn$ is parabolic, there exists another parabolic element $h\in \Isomn$ which commutes with $g$ and which is conjugated to its square.
-The isometries $\varrho(h)$ and $\varrho(g)$ have the same type, hyperbolic or parabolic, but $\varrho(h)$ cannot be hyperbolic, being conjugated to its square.
-Hence $\varrho(h)$ and $\varrho(g)$ are parabolic.
+We start with the case where $g\in \Isomn$ is parabolic; as noted above, there exists another parabolic element $h$ which commutes with $g$ and which is conjugated to its own square.
+Suppose for a contradiction that $\varrho(g)$ is hyperbolic; then $h$ must preserve the unique axis of $g$.
+This shows that $\varrho(h)$ is non-parabolic; being non-elliptic, it must be hyperbolic, contradicting the fact that it is conjugated to its square.